dogweather/forkful/content/en/go/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring in programming involves restructuring existing computer code—changing the factoring—without changing its external behavior.
-Programmers undertake this process to improve code readability, reduce complexity, and enhance maintainability, ultimately making the software easier to understand and modify.

 ## How to:
 In Go, refactoring can range from simple code tweaks to more complex changes.
 Let's start with a basic example: simplifying an initial Go function for better readability and efficiency.

 **Before Refactoring:**